peilingjiang/blog-jpl/content/posts/performative-avatars/i-avatar.md

 ## Questions

-1. Is people's affection to Avatars affected by how alike between them or not?
+1. Is people's affection to Avatars affected by how alike between them or not?<br>
 We see very human-alike Avatars, like the characters in SimCity, with preserved body ratio and facial features; some others are beautified intentionally, including the one mentioned above; while there're also some quite different ones: monsters, elves, or even the cursor.
 What actually decides whether an Avatar will build a emotional connection with (its) _owner_?
 Should it be alike a real human?
 Or (it)'s _owner_ more specifically?
 What role does this similarity play?

-2. What makes an Avatar, an Avatar?
+2. What makes an Avatar, an Avatar?<br>
 There're more and more Avatar artists, workers, servers, etc. Those are Avatars without a specified _owner_.
 Are they still an Avatar?
 Can we call any artificial character an Avatar?
 Is the Avatar of AI an Avatar?

 ## Related Readings